Why Does My Family Blame Me for Everything?

 If you’re constantly blamed, dismissed, or made to feel like the problem—even when you're trying to help—it may be a sign you're in the scapegoat role.
 You deserve to be seen clearly, not blamed unfairly.

-You don’t have to carry the blame anymore.
+You don’t have to navigate this alone.